 In number four, you put an -ing verb after ‘about’, to describe something which you are considering doing in the future.
 For example, ‘I’m thinking about changing jobs.’
-Learn more in our lesson on talking about the future in English.
+Learn more in this Oxford Online English lesson on talking about the future in English.

 Let’s try together.
 Make your own answer, using these four phrases.
 If you want, add more sentences or details to your answer.
 Pause the video, and make your answer now.

 How was that?
 Easy?
 Difficult?
 If it’s difficult, read the sample answers – you can find the text on our website.
 Use the sample answers as a model, and change the details so that you’re using your own information.

 Let’s move on to our last section.